 - Improve Indigenous peoples’ health through partnerships with the Canadian Institutes of Health Research and the Health Research Council of New Zealand

 - Communicate the diverse pathways into research taken by Aboriginal and Torres Strait Islander health researchers and contribute to ensuring that a steady flow of Aboriginal and Torres Strait Islander peoples enter the sector and can pursue a viable and rewarding career.

-Further information from the Symposium, including videos and presentations, can be found on the research translation section of this website.
+Further information from the Symposium, including videos and presentations, can be found on the on the National Library of Australia web archive.

 The Croakey Conference News Service Symposium report is now available.